 Where a child's progress is identified as a cause for concern, the first response is high quality first teaching within the classroom.
 Slow progress and/or low attainment do not necessarily mean that a child has SEND.
 All staff working with a specific child will be alerted to their emerging needs.
 The Class Teacher will observe and monitor progress within the classroom context over a period of time (usually up to six weeks).
 During this period of time targeted teaching approaches will be used which focus on the area(s) of concern.
+Class Teachers will also complete need-based detailed descriptors.

-If SEND is clearly identified, the school will then follow two 'school-based' stages: 1) SEN Support; and 2) EHC Plan.
+If SEND is clearly identified, the school will then follow two 'school-based' stages: 1) SEN Support ; and 2) EHC Plan.
 The individual pupil will be consulted, as appropriate, taking into account his/her level of maturity and understanding.
 Parents/carers will be consulted throughout the process and we actively encourage parental involvement in identifying and planning for a child's needs.